-Equality court magistrate John Sanders recently ruled on the matter of two members of the KwaZulu-Natal African-consciousness pressure group, the Mazibuye African Forum.
+Equality court magistrate John Sanders ruled on the matter of two members of the KwaZulu-Natal African-consciousness pressure group, the Mazibuye African Forum.
 The two were found guilty of hate speech for “anti-Indian” comments they made in articles and interviews including the use of the c-word.

 Sanders had this to state in his judgement: